The Oculus Center is one of New York City’s most architecturally stunning buildings and is worth a visit, if only for the great photo-op!

 The Oculus is also a shopping mall with dozens of shops and several very good places to eat in a grand plaza roughly 30ft.
 (10 meters) below street level.

-There are ample stairs, escalators, and elevators to access the different levels.
+There are ample stairs, escalators, and elevators to access the different levels to enter the subway, the PATH Hall entrance, and the shops.

 The Oculus Design and Symbolism